Michigan State chooses Stony Brook president as next leader

 "Dr. Stanley is an empowering, compassionate and thoughtful leader, who will work tirelessly alongside our students, faculty, staff, alumni, trustees and broader Spartan community to meet the challenges we face together and build our future," said board president Dianne Byrum, who co-chaired the presidential search committee.

-Since 2009, Stanley has been president of the 26,000-student Stony Brook on Long Island, a part of the State University of New York.
+Since 2009, the 65-year-old Stanley has been president of the 26,000-student Stony Brook on Long Island, a part of the State University of New York.
 He previously was vice chancellor for research at Washington University in St. Louis, where he first did a fellowship in infectious diseases and became a professor.
-He earned his medical degree from Harvard and completing a residency in Boston.
+He earned his medical degree from Harvard and completed a residency in Boston.

+Stanley pledged to meet with Nassar's victims and their families and, noting his background as a physician, said the "terrible tragedy" was a "gross and incomprehensible betrayal of trust."

+"What happened at MSU will not be forgotten," he said.
+"Instead it will drive us every day to work together to build a campus culture of transparency, awareness, sensitivity, respect and prevention.
+A safe campus is going to be key to all of our initiatives."

 Stanley will be the fourth man to lead the school since Simon stepped down.
 She now faces charges of lying to police about what she knew during an investigation into a sex assault allegation against Nassar, who also worked at USA Gymnastics and treated Olympians.
 The university's former gymnastics coach and dean of the osteopathic medicine school also have been charged criminally.